claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - Up to 15 read replicas

 - **Aurora Global Database:** It is a database spanning multiple regions for global low latency  and high availabilty.
 Primary cluster is in a separate region
 - **RDS Data API:** allows you to use HTTP to securely query an Aurora database.
 Unlimited max request per seconds.
-Unlimited max request per seconds.
 Must be enabled
 ### Durability and Fault Tolerance
 - **Aurora Backup and Failover are handled automatically**
 - Snapshots of data can be shared with other AWS accounts